kotamikel/restful-web-service-standalone/README.md

 ## Additional Notes
 - Test classes missing - errors with JerseyTest Implementation
 - AlbumDAO seed data missing Images - setAlbumImages expects a List<Objects> and I could not find a way to store an Album Object as a List<Object>.
 I cant change the POJO because i generated it using jsonschema2pojo library plugin.
-When i changed the album.schema.json
+When i modified the album.schema.json file - regardless of the type I was not able to active the type of object the compiler was requiring.
 - ImageDAO seed data missing Albums - same applies for setImageAlbums